starbops/terraform-rke2/README.md

 Terraform RKE2
 ==============

-Scaffold an RKE2 cluster with Libvirt/KVM in **bridge mode** using Terraform.
+Create an RKE2 cluster with Libvirt/KVM in bridge/NAT mode using Terraform.

 Prerequisites
 -------------